ConstructFund/c3ide2-framework/README.md

 [ ] Add extra/domside scripts support

+[ ] Add support for properties of type link and info

 ## Behaviors

 [ ] Make a sample behavior

 [ ] Make exporter for behaviors

+[ ] Add support for properties of type link and info

 ## Effects